asantos00/website/content/blog/getting-started-with-deno/puppeteer-with-deno.md

 );
 ```

-The full code is available [here](https://github.com/asantos00/deno-website-resolutions).
+The full code is available [here](https://github.com/asantos00/deno-website-diff).

 Again, the code is quite straightforward.
-We're using `Deno` runtime APIs to access the filesystem, and the third-party packages to decode and compare both images.
+We're using Deno runtime APIs to access the filesystem, and the third-party packages to decode and compare both images.

-If the Deno APIs look strange to you, fear nothing, the Deno documentation is quite complete on that.
+If the Deno APIs look strange to you, fear nothing, Deno's documentation is quite complete on that.

 ## Documentation

-Any questions regarding the available APIs, or how they work is delighfully explained in Deno's documentation (https://doc.deno.land/).
+Any questions regarding the available APIs and how they work is delighfully explained in Deno's documentation (https://doc.deno.land/).

 Deno supports directly importing modules by URL in the code, and the documentation isn't any different.
 By using the provided URL (https://doc.deno.land) plus the URL to a package, we get a beautifully designed page with the package types and documentation.